jhpyle/docassemble/_docs/documents.md

 ---
 {% endhighlight %}

-If this question appears within a [YAML] file located in the package `docassemble.pa_family_law`, the assumption is that the files `summary_judgment_template.tex` and `summary_judgment_template.rtf` will exist in the directory `docassemble/pa_family_law/data/templates` within that package.
+If this question appears within a [DALang] file located in the package for the Steward `docassemble.pa_family_law`, the assumption is that the files `summary_judgment_template.tex` and `summary_judgment_template.rtf` will exist in the directory `docassemble/pa_family_law/data/templates` within that Steward's package.

 If you want to use a custom template for all the attachments in a given interview, you do not have to specify the same values for every